Hampton Court branch line: Infrastructure and stations

 There are two stations on the branch, both of which have two operational platforms.
 Hampton Court railway station, the terminus, is 14 mile 76 ch down the line from London Waterloo and Thames Ditton railway station is 14 mile 1 ch from Waterloo.
 All platforms are at least 205 m long and are capable of accommodating 10-carriage trains.
 Both stations are managed by South Western Railway, which operates all services.
-The rolling stock used on the line is typically Class 455 electrical multiple units.
+The rolling stock used on the line were typically Class 455 electrical multiple units and British Rail Class 456s.
+After their respective retirements, the British Rail Class 701 has been used to replace them across the SWR network, including this branch line.
 Trains typically travel the length of the branch in seven minutes and reach London Waterloo from Hampton Court in around 35-40 minutes.